SupeRuier/awesome-active-learning/on_build/AL_theory.md

 - Boosting Active Learning via Improving Test Performance [2021]:
   Through expected loss or the output entropy of the output instances.

+### Budget v.s.
+Strategy

+- Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]:
+  This work shows a behavior reminiscent of phase transition: typical points (representativeness) should best be queried in the low budget regime, while atypical (or uncertain) points are best queried when the budget is large.